Clothing list for bikepacking and bicycle touring Everything you need to bring with you

-In the tropics, with hot weather and frequent showers, I loved cycling with simple Crocs-style shoes like this ones, plastic doesn’t get soaking wet and you can also use it to walk into the sea avoiding cuts.
+In the tropics, with hot weather and frequent showers, I loved cycling with simpleCrocs-style shoes like these ones, plastic doesn’t get soaking wet and you can also use it to walk into the sea avoiding cuts.

 I personally consider cycling-specific clothes absolutely non-essential but nice to wear sometimes.
 Have to admit that since we are using good quality cycling clothes (by Sigr Nordic) our riding comfort has increased dramatically.

 Padded shorts help a bit at the beginning of your tour, but fear not, your butt is going to feel sore anyway.
 It only takes time, plenty of it, to develop some sort of callus or whatever is it that will literally save your ass.
-It took three months to me but after that, I only felt a little pain when riding more than 7 hours a day.
+It took three months for me but after that, I only felt a little pain when riding more than 7 hours a day.

 Cycling Jerseys I find much nicer, if they are of decent quality they can help you sweat less, even though some of us just sweat like sows.
-Keep in mind that good quality doesn’t always mean expensive: I liked a lot my 20€ decathlon shirt, while some friends had expensive shirts from a famous brand develop mold in South East Asia.
+Keep in mind that good quality doesn’t always mean expensive: I liked a lot my 20€ Decathlon shirt, while some friends had expensive shirts from a famous brand develop mold in South East Asia.
 Great for hot weather are those jerseys with a front zipper that opens all the way down, I cycle with my jersey open all the time.
-Anyway never bring more than 2 shorts and two shirts.
+Anyway never bring more than 2 pairs of shorts and two shirts.

 Clipped Shoes, if you really like it.
 You already know they help with efficiency, how much is a controversial topic.
 Do not use race shoes, find some casual ones that you could also wear as everyday shoes, something you could use to walk, like the Five Ten Kestrel Lace or many more other models available from Chain Reaction Cycles.